Educational Leadership Department

 How often do candidates pass the examination on the first attempt?

-Generally 2/3 to 3/4 of candidates pass the examination on the first attempt.
-There have, however, been offerings of the examination at which the opposite has occurred.
+Generally 3/4 of candidates pass the examination on the first attempt.
 The key to passing the examination on the first attempt is to study for the examination and practice writing.
 Those who take the examination lightly and do not prepare almost always end up retaking it.

 Copyright © The Board of Regents of the University of Wisconsin System